lotreal/lotreal.github.io/_posts/2012-12-11-write-compile-time-java-annotation-processor-1.markdown

 annotationprocessing101/factory/processor
 mvn install
-# [ERROR] Failed to execute goal on project processor: Could not resolve dependencies for project com.hannesdorfmann.annotationprocessing101.factorypattern:processor:jar:1.0: Failed to collect dependencies at com.hannesdorfmann.annotationprocessing101.factorypattern:annotation:jar:1.0: Failed to read artifact des
+# [ERROR] Failed to execute goal on project processor: Could not resolve dependencies for project com.hannesdorfmann.annotationprocessing101.factorypattern:processor:jar:1.0:
+# Failed to collect dependencies at com.hannesdorfmann.annotationprocessing101.factorypattern:annotation:jar:1.0:
+# Failed to read artifact descriptor for com.hannesdorfmann.annotationprocessing101.factorypattern:annotation:jar:1.0:
-# criptor for com.hannesdorfmann.annotationprocessing101.factorypattern:annotation:jar:1.0: Failure to find com.hannesdorfmann.annotationprocessing101.factory pattern:parent:pom:1.0 in https://repo.maven.apache.org/maven2 was cached in the local repository, resolution will not be reattempted until the update interval of central has elapsed or updates are forced -> [Help 1]
+# Failure to find com.hannesdorfmann.annotationprocessing101.factory pattern:parent:pom:1.0 in https://repo.maven.apache.org/maven2 was cached in the
+# local repository, resolution will not be reattempted until the update interval of central has elapsed or updates are forced -> [Help 1]
 {% endhighlight %}

 Google 到[解决方法](http://stackoverflow.com/questions/6642146/maven-failed-to-read-artifact-descriptor)：